DirectiveAthena/Documentation/Content/Programming/AthenaColor/Documentation/Console Text Styling/Nested/StyleNest.md

 *class* AthenaColor.**StyleNest()**
 - AthenaColor.*StyleNest* is a class which holds all methods pertaining to the style transformation of given objects.
-- A method used by this class always has two arguments
+- A method of the class is always a static method and any method used by this class always has two arguments
     - `*obj` : Holds all the elements needed to be enclosed by the ANSI styling codes.
     - `sep` : A keyword only argument which allows you defined a specific separation string between the various objects in `*obj`.
         By default this is a empty space.

 --

 *method* AthenaColor.StyleNest.**Reset(**`*obj,sep=sep_`**)**
+- Returns a
 *method* AthenaColor.StyleNest.**Bold(**`*obj,sep=sep_`**)**
 *method* AthenaColor.StyleNest.**NoBold(**`*obj,sep=sep_`**)**
 *method* AthenaColor.StyleNest.**Dim(**`*obj,sep=sep_`**)**